meinto/custom-hook-best-practices/README.md

   // In this case, when you want to use useMemo,
   //   you have to ensure that useDep
   //   returns an object which reference doesn't change
-  //   every time when the hook useCustom is rerenderd.
+  //   every time when the hook useCustom is called.
+(Expect this behaviour would be valid)
   // If you don't do that, useMemo would always return
   //   an object with a new reference const memorizedObject = useMemo(() => ({ hello: dependencyObject.val }), [